jtr13/EDAV/final_presentation.Rmd

 ### Feedback

-At any point, you may ask the TAs (Bridget and Zach) or the instructor (Joyce) for advice.
+At any point, you may ask the TAs or the instructor (Joyce) for advice.
 Our primary role in this regard will be to provide general guidance on your choice of data / topic / direction.
 As always, you are encouraged to post specific questions to [Piazza](https://piazza.com/){target="_blank"}, particularly coding questions and issues.
 You may also volunteer to discuss your project with the class in order to get feedback--if you'd like to do this, [email the instructor](http://stat.columbia.edu/department-directory/name/joyce-robbins/){target="_blank"} to schedule a date.

 ### Peer review